 What is forest carbon?

-Forests sequester carbon — which creates value for the forest owner.
+Forests sequester carbon — which creates value for Forest Carbon Works’ Members.

 Reducing carbon emissions not only benefits the environment, but also has financial value.
-By tapping into the carbon markets, landowners can earn money for the carbon offsets created by their forests.
+By tapping into the carbon markets, Members can earn money for the carbon offsets created by their forests.

 How does the carbon market work?